 In this article, we aim to provide essential information on tonsillitis, its contagious nature, and how to protect your children from it.

-How is Tonsillitis Spread?
+How Does Tonsillitis Spread?

 Tonsillitis is contagious, meaning it can be easily transmitted from one person to another.
 The infection can spread through direct contact with an infected person’s saliva, nasal secretions, or respiratory droplets produced when they cough or sneeze.
 It can also be transmitted indirectly by touching contaminated surfaces or objects, such as toys, doorknobs, or utensils, and then touching the mouth or nose.